pollypost/pollypost/README.md

 # Pollypost

-Have you met Polly?
 Polly likes crackers.
 And inline editing.

-As a treat to Polly (and everyone else), Pollypost makes inline editing possible even for static sites.
-Edit pages and manage your site from your browser!
+As a treat to Polly (and all the pirates on this planet), Pollypost lets you work even on your static pages with inline editors.
+You can edit pages and manage your site from within your browser!

-Pollypost provides an interface for managing static sites via a webbrowser.
-Browser based inline editing is made possible by connecting editing tools to a compatible backend (e.g. nanoc-polly).
+Then the client side editing interface can save your changes via a compatible backend (e.g. nanoc-polly).
+Finally you can have the best of two worlds: static sites and great authoring experience.

 ## Integrations